Vandivier/goofy-slot-machine/README.md

 3. indeterminate icons ? should be in-order not random
 4. add more testing
 5. rename counterslice
-6. remove styled components
-7. session credits should update after last slot icon
+6. session credits should update after last slot icon
-8. add dark mode
+7. add dark mode